phpvms/docs/docs/help.md

 #### Forums

-The forums are located at [https://forum.phpvms.net](https://forum.phpvms.net)
+The forums are located at [https://forum.phpvms.net](https://forum.phpvms.net).
+Search in the forums and on Github first for your issue before asking.
+For 3rd party addons, be sure to post in your own

 #### Discord